Going on a trip to France or just want to learn French? Mondly is the best app for you to...

 That is why you should advise them to get their English certification before graduating high school.
 Not only this will be a good exercise, but it will also help them in their careers.
 English as a second language in your CV isn’t just a plus anymore.
 It has become a must.
 Cross this one off their lists before life does it for them.
 Good luck!

-Your students are looking for fun ways to learn English as a second language?
+Are your students looking for fun ways to learn English as a second language?
 Here’s a cool recommendation!